sauravmishra1710/Malaria-Detection-Using-Deep-Learning-Techniques/README.md

-# Malaria-Detection-Using-Deep-Learning-Techniques
+# Malaria Detection using Snapshot Ensembles
-Malaria Detection Using Deep Learning Techniques
+Malaria Detection using Snapshot Ensembles